localagi/localAGI/README.md

 Have reproducable software environments to spin up services on demand for testing, try out and - connecting to AGiXT.
 Setup and streamline docker containers for quick and user friendly usage.

-CUDA enablement.
+CUDA enabled.
 Matrix builds.
 Multiarch builds.
 For everyone.

 ## Sharing is caring